-Open to the public continuously since 1820, it also hosts the newer Conservatory comprised of almost 30,000 square feet of blossom heaven, with one room dedicated to orchids.
+Open to the public continuously since 1820, it also hosts the newer Conservatory comprised of almost 30,000 square feet of blossom heaven.
+One room is dedicated to orchids.

 Nearby is the Bartholdi Park, a two-acre space ideal for resting my sore feet.

-Nearby is the magnificent Lincoln Memorial, which on this day has many visitors taking family photos standing at the feet of President Lincoln.
+Nearby is the magnificent Lincoln Memorial, which on this day has many visitors standing at the feet of President Lincoln taking family photos .

-At the east end of the National Mall begins the war memorials.
+War memorials are located at the east end of the National Mall.
 Parking is limited so I suggest taking the War Tour route offered by the D.C.
-Circulator’s National Mall bus where you can hop on and off at your discretion.
+Circulator’s National Mall bus, where you can hop on and off at your discretion.